CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 **NOTE:** We have also checked two different files (*"Comprehensive gene annotation"* and *"Basic gene annotation"*) available for the latest version of the GENCODE annotation  (*"gencode.v38lift37.annotation"* and *"gencode.v38lift37.basic.annotation"*).
 Both files have the same number of genes.
 So, we picked the Comprehensive file for the annotation (*"gencode.v38lift37.annotation"*).

 ## Non-coding annotation file
-*Currently, our group just works with an annotation data including coding-genes or all genes.
-So, creation of an annotation file including just non-coding genes will be covered if it is needed in the future.*
+*Currently, our group just works with annotation data including coding genes or all genes.
+So, the creation of an annotation file including just non-coding genes will be covered if it is needed in the future.*

-In the [Creation of the annotation file Section](../2_Creation_annot_file), we deal with pre_processing of the selected file to created different annotation files based on the original file.
+In the [Creation of the annotation file Section](../2_Creation_annot_file), we deal with pre_processing of the selected file to create different annotation files based on the original file.